-On completion of the seventh level of the old soul stage, there is no longer any need or desire to reincarnate.
+On completion of the seventh level of the Old Soul stage (or “cycling off”), there is no longer any need or desire to reincarnate.
 The soul will unify its consciousness with soul mates who have also completed, and it may serve as an elder spirit guide to others still undergoing reincarnation.
 But there is no longer value to be had in incarnating as a human being.

 There are some rare exceptions, however.

 A number of old Priest souls such as the philosopher Socrates, the Prophet Mohammed and Mahatma Gandhi are said to have incarnated to become vehicles for a higher level of consciousness capable of inspiring a cultural revolution.
 The higher consciousness manifested through these individuals only in later life.
 From that point on, they are referred to in the Michael teachings as “transcendental souls”.